debops/debops/docs/custom-features.rst

 control over the configuration.

-By combining above techniques, you can very easily extend DebOps roles without losing the ability to update them using ``git`` without merge conflicts.
+By combining above techniques, you can very easily extend DebOps roles without losing the ability to update them using :command:`git` without merge conflicts.

 LDAP integration
 ----------------